smiakchilo/aem-crash-course/lessons/main/11/part2.md

 The main activity is however going inside the `execute()` method.
 The new _ResourceResolver_ is created from the `resourceResolverFactory` service with the above map.
 The _ResourceResolver_ is then used to retrieve a common content root.
 Afterward, it creates a new child resource.
 The three arguments passed to the `create()` method are the parent resource, the name of the child, and the properties that will form the value map of the child.
 Finally, the _ResourceResolver_ commits the changes.
 Otherwise, they will not be actually stored.

 > Please learn the sample projects' [AlbumSaverImpl](/project/core/src/main/java/com/exadel/aem/core/services/impl/AlbumSaverImpl.java).
 In this service, we create several pages with `PageManager` (which words much like `ResourceResolver`), and also create and modify resources.
-Each set op operations over a single resource tree ends with `commit()`.
+Each set of operations over a single resource tree ends with `commit()`.

 <u>Very important</u>: a _ResourceResolver_ created in code must be manually closed.
 Not closing a _ResourceResolver_ is a frequent reason for a memory leak.
 That's why they recommend to introduce _ResourceResolver_ with _try-with-resources_ as in the sample above.